 Where to buy them

-While they used to be more of a specialty health item, these days, you can find them at your local grocery store, Costco, Amazon, health stores, or many other places.
-They’re typically next to the nuts and seeds or in the baking isle but I’ve also seen them in the refrigerated area.
+They’re typically next to the nuts and seeds, in the baking isle, or in the organic foods section in grocery stores but I’ve also seen them in the refrigerated area.
 Stores like Whole Foods may even have them in the bulk section so you can buy the amount you want without the extra packaging.

-Due to their oil content, hemp hearts have a pretty short shelf life.
+Due to their oil content, hemp hearts have a relatively short shelf life.
 Since they are a seed, you need to keep an eye on the expiration date and store in a sealed container in a cool, dry, dark place or in the refrigerator.
 They will keep fresh for 5-6 months in the cupboard and up to a year in the refrigerator or freezer.

-I keep a small plastic bin in the refrigerator with jars for hemp hearts, chia seeds, flax and nuts to help keep all of this organized.
 They’ll have a rancid smell if they go bad.
-The smell can be faint though so I recommend marking the bottom of your storage container with a piece of masking tape and the best by date.
+The smell can be faint though so I recommend marking the bottom of your storage container with a piece of masking tape and marker with the best by date.
 Once the oils start going bad, they’ll give off a bitter taste instead of the nutty flavor they typically have.

 Ways to use hemp hearts

-Hemp hearts are so versatile, the options are truly endless.
 Here are a few good ways to use them:

 - On top of avocado toast

-- On top of oatmeal
+- On top of microwave oatmeal

 - On popcorn